Queensland Cultural Centre: South Brisbane before the Queensland Cultural Centre

-By the late 1960s, much of South Brisbane, especially along the river, was in economic decline.

 Impetus for the Queensland Cultural Centre

 Pressure to address the lack of adequate cultural facilities in Queensland increased in the 1960s as public awareness of the importance of the arts to the cultural health of the community grew.
 At that time, Queensland's major cultural institutions were located in buildings and sites in Brisbane that did not meet their current or future needs.
 The first purpose-built museum opened on William Street in 1879, but proved inadequate from the start.
-It was converted to the Public Library of Queensland (the State Library from 1971) in 1900-02, after the 1889 Exhibition Building at Bowen Hills was converted for use as a Museum in 1900.
+It was converted to the Public Library of Queensland (the State Library from 1971) in 1900–02, after the 1889 Exhibition Building at Bowen Hills was converted for use as a Museum in 1900.
 From 1895, the Queensland Art Gallery was housed in the Brisbane Town Hall, moving in 1905 to a purpose designed room on the third floor in the new Executive Building overlooking George Street.
-When the new City Hall was completed in 1930, the Concert Hall at the Museum building was remodelled to house the art gallery.
+When the new City Hall was completed in 1930, the Concert Hall at the Museum building was remodeled to house the art gallery.